The-Rebeckoning/prog-notes/python/README.md

 ### Object Oriented Programming

-This notebook focuses specifically on principles behind to Object Oriented Programming (OOP) and how to use OOP to write programs in Python.
+This notebook focuses specifically on principles behind Object Oriented Programming (OOP) and how to use OOP to write programs in Python.

 ### Matplotlib

-A notebook that provides an introduction to the data visualization library matplotlib.
+A notebook that provides an introduction to the data visualization library Matplotlib.

 ### Pandas

-A notebook that provides an introduction to the beloved library pandas.
+A notebook that provides an introduction to the beloved library Pandas.

 ### Numpy